BrianMukundi/recipefinder-website/README.md

 -users also can get a platform where they post recipes.
 -also an admin panel will be available where the admin can control users and recipes.

-*images only on breakfast and lunch categories.
+*images only on Breakfast, Lunch, Dinner and Occassions categories.

 *PREVIEW LINK:
 https://msosii.netlify.app/home.html